pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-class.md

 Set step 3

 #|en| Now let's create static methods for each of the type code values from the original class.
-These methods should return instances of the <code>BloodGroup</code> class.
+These methods should return instances of the `BloodGroup` class.

 Go to the end of "class BloodGroup"